ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingclusters.md

 3. Click **Infrastructure** on the left navigation pane and click **Add** on the upper right of the **Clusters** table.
 4. On the **Cluster** page, select the cluster type.
-5. For workload clusters, select a billing option, enter the cluster name and complete the following configuration.
+5. For workload clusters, select a billing option, enter the cluster name, and complete the following configuration.
    1. If you want to host the cluster in a different {{site.data.keyword.cloud_notm}} data center than the one that the instance is hosted in, under **Bare metal server**, select the **Select a different location** checkbox and choose the {{site.data.keyword.cloud_notm}} data center to host the instance.
    2. Complete the bare metal configuration.
       * For **Skylake** or **Cascade Lake**, select the **CPU model**, the amount of **RAM**, and the **Number of bare metal servers**.